A college ESA letter is official documentation from a licensed mental-health professional.

 A college ESA letter provides proof of the student's disability-related need.
 It is reviewed by the school's disability services or housing office.
 Approval allows the student to live with their emotional support animal in assigned campus housing.

 Most schools require the letter before move-in or at the start of the semester.
+Late submissions often result in delays, with approval pushed to the following semester.
 Students must follow campus housing policies once the ESA is approved.
+This includes maintaining proper veterinary care, cleaning up after the animal, and ensuring the ESA doesn't disturb roommates or neighbors.

 A valid college ESA letter must be written by a licensed mental-health professional.
 Accepted professionals include psychologists, therapists, psychiatrists, counselors, and clinical social workers.